 RBI Assistant Exam is conducted by the RBI to recruit candidates for the position of Assistants in its various branches.
 Before starting the preparation, it is very important to learn about the RBI Exam Pattern for the Assistant post.
 Since this exam is conducted on the national level, candidates from all over the country appear for the exam.
 The RBI exam pattern for the assistant exam is conducted in two phases:

 • Mains Exam

 The candidates must clear the sectional cut-off as well as the overall cut-off for each phase of the examination, in order to get selected for further rounds of RBI Assistant Exam.
-The RBI Assistant 2019-20 notification has been released by the Reserve Bank of India and candidates willing to apply for the post can apply till 16th January 2020.
-926 vacancies have been released by the conducting body and the recruitment for RBI Assistant is being conducted after 2017.
-Hence the competition and level of the exam are also expected to rise.

 Here are the detailed exam patterns for both RBI Assistant preliminary and mains examinations.